PedroMMarinho/LCOM-GUIDE/README.md

 - Working with **interrupts, timers, I/O devices, and graphics programming**.
 - Developing skills in **systems programming** using tools such as **Minix VM**.

+## ⚠️ Beware of Plagiarism ⚠️

+All submitted work must be **original**.
+This guide is for educational purposes only, copying **code** from this repository can lead to serious academic penalties.
+Always strive for understanding over replication!

 ## 🔥 Lab Exercises Overview
 The course consists of several labs, each designed to progressively teach key concepts.